TryGhost/gatsby-starter-ghost/README.md

 To use your own install, edit the `.ghost.json` config file with your credentials.
 You can find or your `contentApiKey` in the "Integrations" screen in Ghost Admin.

-Because of how Gatsby/GraphQL work, at least 1 copy of every object/field must exist in Ghost for things to function correctly.
-That means you must have at least 1 post, author, tag, etc - with every single field populated - for the queries to work properly.

-As a shortcut, you can download and import this 👉🏼 [data-stub.json](https://gist.github.com/AileenCGN/172ed94bcd18a328034e0259dbf3e702) - which will automatically populate all the required fields, and then be excluded from the Gatsby build.

 &nbsp;

 # Deploying with Netlify